lalrpop/lalrpop/CONTRIBUTING.md

 later backport to the 0.22.x series, but in general, we will stop backporting and focus efforts on the 0.23 series as soon as 0.23 is released.

-Regarding Minumum Supported Rust Version (msrv) bumps, the guidance in the rust community is that msrv bumps are not necessarily breaking, but should be bundled with breaking changes if possible.
+Regarding Minimum Supported Rust Version (msrv) bumps, the guidance in the rust community is that msrv bumps are not necessarily breaking, but should be bundled with breaking changes if possible.
 Our msrv strategy follows this guidance, attempting to bundle msrv bumps with breaking releases.
 We prefer to keep the